koli170/FunkTactics/README.md

 - ft_fight.hpp\
 The fight file handles the fights themselves.
 It has one function called start_fight which starts a fight.
-It starts by creating 1 - 3 enemies (2/3 chance goblin, 1/3 chance devil).
+It starts by creating 1 - 3 enemies (1/2 chance goblin, 1/4 chance devil, 1/4 chance bomber).
 Then it creates the fight announcement message and starts the fight.
 The fight is a while loop that goes through the players turn, enemy turn, win/loss check and then loop, it utilizes the strings returned by moves to display the messages of what the moves did.
 It mostly calls other functions and then passes messages and creature data to the battle_state function (battle_state is from ft_drawer).
 It returns a bool when done, true for player win, false for player loss.

 - ft_drawer.hpp\